Naval Operating Base Terminal Island: Small Craft Training Center

 Small Craft Training Center was located on Roosevelt Base, but operated independently.
 Many small wooden crafts were used in World War II.
 These crafts were given the nickname Splinter Fleet.
 There was a shortage of steel and steel shipyards during World War II, so there was a need for a vast wooden fleet of crafts.
 The Small Craft Training Center Terminal Island housed 7,500 troops.
 The Small Craft Training Center had classrooms and crafts for training.
 To get men and craft out into the field quickly, the crafts the men training on were new ships.
-The new ships were at the center for about 4 weeks as part of the vessel's sea trial. tugboats, minesweepers, Net laying ships and other crafts built in California were take to the center for testing.
+The new ships were at the center for about 4 weeks as part of the vessel's sea trial. tugboats, minesweepers, Net laying ships and other crafts built in California were taken to the center for testing.
 Crafts built at Lynch Shipbuilding in San Diego, California, were taken to the center for their sea trial.
 Lynch Shipbuilding built tugboats and minesweepers.
 Some of the craft at the school were: USS Density (AM-218), USS Waxsaw (AN-91), USS Climax (AM-161), USS Wateree (ATF-117), USS Quest (AM-281), and USS Snowbell (AN-52).
 Other local craft builders were: Harbor Boat Building Company, Fellows & Stewart, Hodgson-Greene-Haldeman Shipbuilders, Peyton Company, Wilmington Boat Works, Al Larson Boat Shop, Garbutt-Walsh Inc., South Coast Shipyard, United Concrete Pipe Corporation, and San Pedro Boatworks The US Navy also had Small Craft Training Centers in Miami, Florida, Santa Barbara, California and other sites.